What is Arsenal Yards?

 When will Arsenal Yards become a reality?

 The project will be completed in phases over the course of a couple of years.
-We anticipate breaking ground to begin work in fall 2017, welcoming shoppers and diners in spring of 2019, and opening for residential living upon completion in 2020.
+Utility work relocation began in fall 2017.
+We anticipate construction to begin early 2018, welcoming shoppers and diners in spring of 2019, and opening for residential living upon completion in 2020.

 Will The Arsenal Project be closing?